JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 While you can use Redux and local storage together (e.g., to save your Redux state to local storage to persist it), they serve different purposes.

-Redux manages the active state of your application, while local storage provides a way to save data on the user's device for long-term use.
+**Redux manages the active state** of your application, while local storage provides a way to save data on the user's device for long-term use.

 ### Local vs Session Storage

 If you go to the inspect section of a website and you go the `application` part of it...

-Under storage, you will see 2 options: locan and session storage:
+Under storage, you will see 2 options: *local and session storage*

 ![Local vs Session Storage](/blog_img/dev/PB/local-session-storage.png)

 > These 2 are **browser storage technologies!**

 {{< details title="More about local vs session... 📌" closed="true" >}}